All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 How do the questions we ask about X shape the kind of truth we can receive?

-It performs epistemology by design.
+It performs philosophy.

-You are not retrieving information.
+You are not retrieving knowledge.

 Chapter 4: Education and the Prompt Mindset